safe-global/safe-docs/reference/safe-core-sdk/auth-kit/AuthKitBasePack.md

 }
 ```

-## Abstract methods that Auth packs have to implement
+## Abstract members that any pack must implement

-These methods are the common interface for all the Auth packs.
+These methods and properties are the common interface for all the Auth packs.
 Check each pack's documentation to get more details.

+### `isAuthenticated(): boolean`

+Any pack extending the `AuthKitBasePack` class must implement the `isAuthenticated()` method.
+This method returns a boolean indicating if the user is authenticated or not.

 ### `init(options?)`